Phương Mỹ Chi: 2020–2022: Bát nhã thuyền, Bolero lâu phai and Chi?

 On May 1, 2020, Chi released a Buddhist music album titled Bát nhã thuyền, including Vietnamese songs, Chinese songs with Vietnamese lyrics and a Sanskrit song.
-In the TV show The Heroes 2021, Erik and Phương Mỹ Chi performed the rap song "Nam quốc sơn hà" composed by DTAP, Hành Or and RTee based on the poem "Nam quốc sơn hà".
-The song attracted millions of views on YouTube, TikTok and received mixed opinions.
-In November and December 2021, Phương Mỹ Chi released the extended play Bolero lâu phai, which included 4 bolero songs remixed in lo-fi style.
+In the TV show The Heroes 2021, she and Erik performed the rap song "Nam quốc sơn hà" composed by DTAP, Hành Or and RTee based on the poem "Nam quốc sơn hà".
+The song attracted millions of views on YouTube, TikTok.
+In November and December 2021, Chi released the extended play Bolero lâu phai, which included 4 bolero songs remixed in lo-fi style.
 In 2022, she released the extended play Chi? which features semi-classical and pop music songs.

-However, she is still remembered as a "folk girl".
+Chi is still remembered as a "folk girl".

-2023–now: Vũ trụ cò bay
+2023–: Vũ trụ cò bay

-On April 26, 2023, Phương Mỹ Chi released the lead single for her fourth studio album, along with the music video "Vũ trụ có anh", in collaboration with Pháo and DTAP.
+On April 26, 2023, Chi released the lead single for her fourth studio album, along with the music video "Vũ trụ có anh", in collaboration with Pháo and DTAP.
 In the video, she plays the role of a modern-day Tấm, independent of outside help.
 This song reached No. 24 on Billboard Vietnam Hot 100.
 On June 21, the album's second single "Đẩy xe bò" was released.
 The song is inspired by the work "Vợ nhặt", a short story by writer Kim Lân.

-Her fourth studio album, Vũ trụ cò bay, was officially released on September 18, 2023.
+Chi's fourth studio album, Vũ trụ cò bay, was officially released on September 18, 2023.
 It includes 10 folktronica-style songs, inspired by Vietnamese literary works.
 The song "Bóng phù hoa" in the album reached number 7 on Billboard Vietnam Hot 100.
-She won the "New Singer of the Year" category at the 2023 Green Wave Awards and also received several nominations at the Dedication Awards and Yellow Mai Awards.
+Chi won the "New Singer of the Year" category at the 2023 Green Wave Awards and receive some nominations at the Dedication Awards and Yellow Mai Awards.
 In August 2024, the deluxe version of this album with four new songs was published.
 Chi organized the school tour Vũ trụ cò bay two months later and more than 8,000 people came to watch.

-At the 2024 Green Wave Awards, she performed two songs "Diều ngược gió" and "Wrapped miền Tây".
+At the 2024 Green Wave Awards, Chi performed two songs "Diều ngược gió" and "Wrapped miền Tây".
 "Diều ngược gió" is the theme song of 2024 Green Wave Awards, and "Wrapped miền Tây" is a mashup of Western region of Vietnam songs and social media trends in 2024.

-In 2025, Phương Mỹ Chi joined TV show Em xinh "say hi" and won as the champion of Season 1.
+In 2025, Chi joined TV show Em xinh "say hi" and won as the champion of Season 1.